YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 * Determine whether or not YottaDB access is restricted to a specific group.
 Keep the group name handy as you will have to enter it during the installation process.

-* Set the environment variable gtm_log to a directory where YottaDB should create log files.
-If you do not set gtm_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
+* Set the environment variable ydb_log to a directory where YottaDB should create log files.
+If you do not set ydb_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
 However, this is not recommended because it makes YottaDB log files vulnerable to the retention policy of a temporary directory.

 .. note::
-   In the latest version, gtmsecshr logs its messages in the system log and the environment variable gtm_log is ignored.
+   In the latest version, gtmsecshr logs its messages in the system log and the environment variable ydb_log is ignored.

 * If you need to perform Unicode™-related operations in YottaDB, you must have at least ICU version 3.6 installed.
 YottaDB uses ICU 3.6 (or above) to provide support for Unicode.
 YottaDB generates the distribution for Unicode only if ICU 3.6 (or above) is installed on your system.
 By default, YottaDB uses the most current version of ICU.
 YottaDB expects ICU to have been built with symbol renaming disabled and issues an error at startup if the currently installed version of ICU has been built with symbol renaming enabled.
 If you intend to use a version of ICU built with symbol renaming enabled or any version other than the default, keep the MAJOR VERSION and MINOR VERSION numbers ready as you will have to enter it as MajorVersion.MinorVersion (for example "3.6" to denote ICU-3.6) during the installation process.